Skip to main content

 ADAPTIVE @ Workday Rising: what's coming in future releases?

-I had the privilege of attending some amazing sessions and engaging in insightful discussions with several incredible PMs: AJ Christon, Jacob Susskind, Andrew Setness, Dan Slamowitz, Cody Johnson, Marlon Sims and Ravi Patel.
-You likely have heard their names & voices in release videos!
+I had the privilege of attending some amazing sessions and engaging in insightful discussions with several incredible PMs: AJ Christon, Jacob Susskind, Andrew Setness, Dan Slamowitz, Cody Johnson, Marlon Sims, Greg Volpe and Ravi Patel.
+You likely have heard their names & voices in release videos or seen their names in Community!

-Before I reveal some of the awesome features (and thank you Otter.AI for transcribing the sessions!), I have to mention the fun duo AJ Christon and Jacob Susskind (AKA the comedians?) who kicked off their session by explaining how they decide which features to work on...
-Apparently their process involves a little bit of art and a little bit of science: AJ wears a big truck hat at work...
+Before I reveal some of the awesome features (and thank you Otter.AI for transcribing the sessions!), I have to mention the fun duo AJ Christon and Jacob Susskind who kicked off their presentation by explaining how they decide which features to work on.
+Their process involves a little bit of art and a little bit of science: AJ wears a big truck hat at work.
 He puts some random ideas on little papers, curls them up and dumps them into the hat.
 Then, Jacob draws a random feature from the hat and... only if Jacob can read what AJ wrote, that's the feature they will work on!

-This hilarious explanation really helped me understand why some of my old submitted ideas never got picked up!
+This explanation really helped me understand why some of my old submitted ideas never got picked up!
 I just was not lucky enough!
-Maybe if I submit them 300 times, my odds will improve?

-Just in case you're not getting it: this was a joke!
+Just in case: this was a joke!
 One minute of comedy by Jacob and AJ!
 Thank you!

 - Collaboration features with tagging in dashboards (for example you can tag a user to ask them a question on a specific number, or a reminder to update something).